A winning smoothie bowl cake. It’s one of my favorites.

 Thank you Eggland’s Best for this challenge.
-Thank you Christina for being the most encouraging teacher.
-Thank you to all my family and friends and even strangers who voted for my photo and helped get me into the winner’s circle.
-Thank you always to my children who inspire me beyond words.
+Thank you Christina for being the most encouraging teacher and to all my family and friends and even strangers who voted for my photo.
+You helped get me into the winner’s circle.
+Last, but not least, thank you always to my children who inspire me beyond words.
 These days it does seem to take a village to win a recipe contest.
 Please enjoy my winning smoothie bowl cake as a reward.

 1¼-cups all-purpose flour